 A website vulnerability is a weak point in a website’s code that allows attackers to exploit or gain control of a website.
 They are commonly caused by security issues in outdated software or unprotected input forms.

 Outdated plugins and CMS (content management system) software can contain vulnerabilities if security issues are left unpatched or unattended.
 These issues often go unpatched because website owners may not know the risks, or they may be too busy to perform the updates.
-Unfortunately, it’s an all too common occurrence: 52% of infected WordPress websites were not running the latest version of WordPress at the time of compromise.
-Additionally, plugins often don’t receive the patches they need – in fact, 44% of plugins in the WordPress repository have not been updated in over a year.
+Unfortunately, it’s an all too common occurrence: a large percentage of WordPress sites were not running the latest version of WordPress at the time of compromise.
+Additionally, plugins often don’t receive the patches they need – in fact, many plugins in the WordPress repository are not regularly updated.

 “Unsanitized” or unprotected user input fields, like contact forms, can also be exploited.
 Cybercriminals can inject malicious code into these forms in order to steal customer info, distribute spam, or take control of the entire website.